-- Retain trees and shrubs; trees provide a natural umbrella by shedding water and can reduce runoff by as much as 50%; fact sheets #6, 9, and 11 offer landscaping tips.
+- Retain trees and shrubs; trees provide a natural umbrella by shedding water and can reduce runoff by as much as 50%.

 - Plan and complete an annual maintenance schedule to make sure that your runoff and erosion control plan is working to protect your property.

 - Limit clearing and grading on slopes and minimize cutting and filling for roads, sidewalks, and footpaths to reduce erosion and still provide access.

 - Avoid damaging adjacent property with temporary erosion control methods, because water does not stop flowing at your property line.